Lbarret/beginner_tutorials/readme.md

 ## Running

-To run this project, start the roscore by running the following command:
+To run this project, run the launch file with a starting message:

-roscore

-To start the talker node, open a new window and run the following:

-rosrun beginner_tutorials/talker
+roslaunch beginner_tutorials conversation.launch my_message:="<ebter your start message here>"

+Answer the question by inputing a y or n into the terminal.

-To start the listener node, open a new window and run the following:
+To call the service chatter in the command line, run the launch file using the above command.
+Before answering, open a new terminal and run the following:

-rosrun beginner_tutorials/listener
+rosservice call /chatter "request_message: '<enter your response here>'"